Understanding MAXREFDES117 Module: A Tiny Optical Heart-Rate Sensor

 MAXREFDES117 Module: Optical Heart Rate Sensor

 Be sure to explore the Smart Home and Wearable Project Challenge for complete details and participation guidelines.
-Now, In this comprehensive guide, lets cover the features of the module, the hardware, methods of interfacing, and examples.
-Let's see what MAXREFDES117 Module has to offer.
+Now, in this comprehensive guide, let's cover the features of the module, the hardware, methods of interfacing, and examples.
+Let's see what the MAXREFDES117 Module has to offer.

 Since this is a sensor evaluation module, it’s made to be as small as possible, so no fancy accessories are included.
 Still, you can check out the unpacking image of this module below.